Why do I need to lower my cholesterol?

 If you’ve had a heart attack or stroke, you may be advised to take statins in order to reduce your risk of another event.
 If you have peripheral arterial disease statins can help to slow the progression.
 If you are diabetic, you are at a much higher risk of developing cardiovascular disease, and taking statins will help to reduce this risk.

 Even if you’re in good health, you may be prescribed statins if you’re at high risk of developing cardiovascular disease, for example, if you have a strong family history of cardiovascular disease.
 Statins can help lower your risk.
+A research study has also suggested statins can help reduce your risk of stroke if you’re aged over 65.

 When should I take my statin?